Wednesday 6 May 2026 – Open Access and Responsible Research

 Instructor: Ineke Luijten

-Participants will be introduced to key Open Access models (Green, Gold, Hybrid, Bronze, and Diamond) and major policy initiatives.
-The session also covers practical aspects of open publishing, including preprints, repositories, licensing, copyright, and elements of Open Science workflows such as collaborative writing and open peer review.
+In this session, the history of scholarly publishing is briefly traced, and participants will be introduced to key Open Access models (Green, Gold, Hybrid, Bronze, and Diamond).
+The sessions includes a discussion on the strengths and weaknesses of traditional publishing, including issues of quality control, cost, access, and commercialization, and describe the shift away from subscription-based models.
+The session also covers practical aspects of open scholarly publishing, including preprints, collaborative writing and open peer review.

 Parallel Session